NotHarry1/Discord-DMALL-bot/README.md

 - Put the id of the person who will use the commands (line 5).

+- Put your message you want to send to the new channels after nuking the server (line 6).

 No mandatory :

 You can put id's of members you don't want to DM (line 3 on the config file).